Explore Categories

 Talk with our Small Business-Certified experts in person or online

 The Internal Revenue Service (IRS) breaks down the list of vehicles that qualify for Section 179 deduction into three primary groups: Light, Heavy, and Other.
 The allowable deduction differs for each group and may be increased annually by the IRS to account for inflation.
-This post will cover Section 179 vehicles for 2023, specifically.
+This post will cover specifically Section 179 vehicles for 2026.

 • Any vehicle with a manufacturer’s gross vehicle weight rating (GVWR) under 6,000 pounds (3 tons).

-• This includes many passenger cars, crossover SUVs, and small utility trucks.
+• This includes many passenger cars, crossover SUVs, and small utility trucks such as:

-• This includes many full-size SUVs, commercial vans, and pickup trucks.
+• The 6,000-pound vehicle tax deduction includes many full-size SUVs, commercial vans, and pickup trucks such as:

-For 2023, a vehicle qualifying in the “heavy” category has a Section 179 tax deduction limit of $28,900.
-However, these autos are eligible for 100% bonus depreciation through the end of 2022.
-Starting in 2023, the allowable bonus depreciation percentage will decrease to 80%.
+For 2026, eligible vehicles in the “heavy” category have a Section 179 tax deduction limit of $31,300.
+However, due to changes in the One Big Beautiful Bill Act, these autos are eligible for 100% bonus depreciation starting January 19, 2025.
+This replaces the previous phaseout plan that would have limited 2025 bonus depreciation to 40%.

 Any vehicle with a GVWR over 14,000 pounds (7 tons) OR a vehicle modified for nonpersonal use.
 Specifically: